nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Listing All Persons: `list`

-Displays a list of all persons in the address book.
+Displays a list of all persons and weddings in the address book.

 - **Format**: `list`
 - **Example**: